-To teach you the leadership skills you’ll need in your career, our rigorous, competency-based curriculum incorporates the leadership competency model developed by the National Center for Healthcare Leadership.
-This model identifies the technical skills and behavioral characteristics health care leaders must have to be successful throughout their careers.
+To teach you the business and leadership skills you’ll need, our rigorous, competency-based curriculum incorporates the leadership competency model of the National Center for Healthcare Leadership.
+This model identifies the 26 competencies that health care leaders need to be successful throughout their careers.
 Each course in the MHA program maps to the competencies you can expect to learn.

 The Executive MHA program teaches you a variety of leadership skills that can be applied to a broad range of health care roles and settings.
-You'll practice your leadership skills through team-based learning experiences in class, and then work on your personal leadership development through ongoing, one-on-one leadership coaching by the Center for Leadership and Strategic Thinking at the UW Foster School of Business.
+You'll practice your leadership skills through team-based learning experiences in class, and then work on your personal leadership development through ongoing, one-on-one leadership coaching.